Our top 5 commonly asked questions on racism. When done, check out part II:

 - Why is there a disconnect between white Americans and Americans of color?

 - Is racism an individual or a systemic issue?

-- What is critical race theory and intersectionality?
+- What do critical race theory and intersectionality mean?
 Are they anti-Christian terms?

 Sunday to Saturday: Yes, racism absolutely still exists.
 Depending on where you live, racism may be more implicit (subtle and embedded) than explicit (hateful actions and words).
 As Christians, we believe we are all sinful people and, because of this racism will never be eliminated.